Interstate 95 in Maryland: Capital Beltway

-I-95 enters the state of Maryland concurrent with I-495, the Capital Beltway.
+I-95 enters the state of Maryland concurrently with I-495, the Capital Beltway.
 From Alexandria, Virginia, the roadways, five lanes in either direction, travel together over the Potomac River on the Woodrow Wilson Bridge, briefly cross the southern tip of the District of Columbia (over water), and touch down in Prince George's County west of Forest Heights.
-I-95/I-495 immediately encounter the southern terminus of I-295, known as the Anacostia Freeway, a route that serves downtown Washington, D.C. and connects to the originally planned alignment of I-95 through Washington D.C., I-395.
-Just beyond I-295 the two routes interchange with Maryland Route 210 (MD 210), a major north–south route into southern D.C.
+I-95/I-495 immediately encounter the southern terminus of I-295, known as the Anacostia Freeway, a route that serves Downtown Washington, D.C., and connects to the originally planned alignment of I-95 through Washington D.C., I-395.
+Just beyond I-295 the two routes interchange with MD 210, a major north–south route into the southern part of D.C.

-The two Interstates continue along the Capital Beltway and have interchanges with various local highways such as MD 5 (Branch Avenue) and MD 4 (Pennsylvania Avenue) on either side of Andrews Air Force Base, which the beltway travels very close to near its northern edge.
-Turning north past the MD 4 interchange, the beltway runs through Glenarden, interchanging with MD 202, US 50/unsigned I-595, and MD 450, the latter route offering access to New Carrollton station and the New Carrollton area.
+The two Interstates continue along the Capital Beltway and have interchanges with various local highways such as MD 5 and MD 4 on either side of Andrews Air Force Base, which the beltway travels very close to near its northern edge.
+Turning north past the MD 4 interchange, the beltway runs through Glenarden, interchanging with MD 202, US 50, and MD 450, the latter route offering access to New Carrollton Station serving Washington Metro's Orange Line, MARC Train's Penn Line, and Amtrak's Northeast Corridor railroad line and the New Carrollton area.

-Turning northwest, the beltway enters Greenbelt Park, intersecting the Baltimore–Washington Parkway (unsigned MD 295) in the northeastern edge of the park.
-Just after the Baltimore–Washington Parkway, the two routes interchange with MD 201, which connects to the southern terminus of the Baltimore–Washington Parkway at US 50 (New York Avenue) near the D.C. line.
-Now turned fully west, the beltway runs through the northern edge of College Park, interchanging with Greenbelt station's access roadway and US 1.
+Turning northwest, the beltway enters Greenbelt Park, interchanging with the Baltimore–Washington Parkway in the northeastern edge of the park.
+Just after the Baltimore–Washington Parkway, the two routes interchange with MD 201, which connects to the southern terminus of the Baltimore–Washington Parkway at US 50 near the D.C. line.
+Now turned fully west, the beltway runs through the northern edge of College Park, interchanging with the access roadway to the Greenbelt station serving Washington Metro's Green Line and MARC Train's Camden Line and US 1.

 Beyond the US 1 interchange, I-95 encounters its own route at the College Park Interchange and separates from I-495 within this interchange.
 I-495 continues west, alone, on the Capital Beltway to I-270, while I-95 turns north onto its own planned alignment.
 The interchange includes access to a park and ride and a weigh station.
-It is marked as exit 27 on both Interstates.
+It is marked as exit 27 on both interstates.